WeidiXie/VGG-Speaker-Recognition/README.md

 # README #

-This repo will contain the code for ICASSP 2019, speaker identifcation.
+This repo will contain the code for ICASSP 2019, speaker identifcation (http://www.robots.ox.ac.uk/~vgg/research/speakerID/).

 This repo contains a Keras implementation of the paper,
 [Utterance-level Aggregation For Speaker Recognition In The Wild (Xie et al., ICASSP 2019) (Oral)](http://www.robots.ox.ac.uk/~vgg/publications/2019/Xie19a/xie19a.pdf).

 ### Dependencies
 - [Python 2.7.15](https://www.continuum.io/downloads)